Paul served in the U.S. Navy from 1967–1971. He was stationed in Illinois, California, aTexas, and on bases in Taiwan, Japan, and Maryland.

 By the end of November 1969, I had had my fill of Japan and was ready to go back to Taiwan.
 The problem was that the command at Shulinkou didn't have anyone to replace me with at Hakata.
 There weren't any volunteers to replace me in Japan because Thanksgiving and the end-of-the-year holidays were coming up.

 My last two months at Hakata were some of the longest days of my life.
-I finally could see the light at the end of the tunnel and my way out of Japan around the middle of January.
+I finally could see the light at the end of the tunnel and my way out of Japan about the middle of January.
 My replacement had finally arrived, and I was busy training him to do my job.

 Around January 24, 1970, two of my shipmates who were also TAD from Shulinkou, and I left Hakata.
 After a six to eight-hour transit at Tachikawa Air Force Base in the Tokyo area, we all boarded a flight back to Taiwan after a short stop at Okinawa.